 - 3rd Degree -These are deeper still.
 Nerves and blood vessels are usually damaged, and wounds look white and leathery.
 Because nerves are destroyed, there may be little or no pain.

 Sometimes burns mature, and a second-degree burn can turn into a third-degree burn.

 Does it matter how much of my body has been burned?

-Medical Doctors refer to the rule of 9’s when talking about burn injuries.
-This means each of the below areas is considered 9% of the surface area of the body.
+Medical doctors refer to the rule of 9's when talking about burn injuries, and this means each of the below areas is considered 9% of the body's surface area.

 - Head is 9%